Parks Victoria Executive Team

 Mark holds a Bachelor of Science (Hons) in Zoology, a Diploma of Education (Biology and Environmental Science), and a Doctorate of Zoology from University of Melbourne.

-Ben joined Parks Victoria in January 2018 as Executive Director of Infrastructure and Information Technology.
+Ben joined Parks Victoria in January 2018 as Executive Director of Infrastructure.

-Ben is responsible for Parks Victoria’s Infrastructure Capital Projects, Infrastructure Operations and Information Technology.
+Ben is responsible for Parks Victoria’s Infrastructure Capital Projects, and Infrastructure Operations.
 He oversees the delivery of the annual capital works program and asset management planning function including fleet and facilities management.
-He ensures the organisation is equipped with fit for purpose technology and IT support to improve efficiency and effectiveness in service delivery.

 Ben has 16 years’ experience in engineering and capital project delivery across the private and higher education sectors in Australia and the United Kingdom.